jacquietran/pals/README.md

 # pals

-A wee app to flick through palettes I've made and like
+A wee app to flick through palettes I've made and like: https://jacquietran.shinyapps.io/pals